Introduction

 - Identify the constants: The constants are 34, 2, and 1.

 - Combine like terms: If this were an equation, you would combine terms with the same variable.
-For example, "5n" and "7n" could be combined to "12n."
+Here's one way to look at it: "5n" and "7n" could be combined to "12n."

 - Interpret the expression: Depending on the context, this could represent a polynomial, a sequence, or a set of operations.